csdms/jetstream/wmt-jetstream.md

     mkdir -p build && cd build
     bmi-babelize $root/opt/permamodel --prefix=$root/conda &>build.log &

-Test a component by starting an IPython session in **$root/test** and executing the setup and IRF methods.
+Test a component by starting a Python session in **$root/test** and executing the setup and IRF methods.
 ```python